jamescherti/watch-xfce-xfconf/README.md

 # monitor-xfconf-changes

-'monitor-xfconf-changes' is a command-line tool that can help you to configure XFCE 4 programmatically.
+The command-line tool monitor-xfconf-changes can help you to configure XFCE 4 programmatically.

-It will display the 'xfconf-query' commands of all the settings that are modified by any software that modifies Xfconf: 'xfce4-settings-manager', 'thunar', 'catfish', 'ristretto'...
+It will display the xfconf-query commands of all the settings that are modified by any software that modifies Xfconf: xfce4-settings-manager, thunar, catfish, ristretto...

-You can then add the 'xfconf-query' commands to a Shell script that you can use to configure XFCE 4 programmatically.
+You can then add the xfconf-query commands to a Shell script that you can use to configure XFCE 4 programmatically.

 Configuring XFCE 4 programmatically is useful if you want to have the same configuration on several XFCE 4 desktops.